Is your baby breech or sideways?

 - Labor isn’t progressing, even with strong contractions and freedom of movement.

 - The baby doesn’t descend into the pelvis during active labor

 - The placenta is covering the cervix

-- The mother or birth attendant is not confident with the natural birth of a breech baby – and confidence is not competence.
+- The mother is not confident, and/or birth attendant is not competent with the complex vaginal birth of a breech baby – and confidence is not competence.

 - Metabolic sloshiness (low thyroid function, fertility issues, conception through artificial insemination, etc.)